 My year in Philadelphia after college was the definition of bohemian life.
 I promised myself one year of rigorous study to apply for graduate programs in composition, and I came to live in a dilapidated house full of hungry young artists.
 By day, we pursued our dreams with full vigor, and by night, we laughed and talked away the deep seated fear of unmet potentials.
 In the coldest months of winter, I would compose at my upright in my coat and boots, my face buried in the warmth of the scarf and my fingers dancing in my fingerless gloves.

-Now at the start of my DMA studies at Juilliard, I can look back and see how my hopscotch path has made me the musician I am today.
+As I prepare for my next chapter in Paris, I can look back and see how my hopscotch path has made me the musician I am today.
 I hope never to lose the conviction of the toddler violinist, the 14-year-old waitress, and the hungry street violinist.
 And in my reflection, I also pay my homage to the past great composers, who have always made me believe in beauty.
 And, more importantly, to the many mentors, friends, musicians, and strangers in my life who continue to inspire and guide me along this oddly exciting path.